sethrylan/slo-burn/README.md

 You may also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`

 Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.
-Your app is ready to be deployed!